Motor Neurone Disease Clinical Pathways and Referral Network

 Palliative Care information for GP

-Respiratory failure due to muscle weakness, aspiration, or infection.
+• Respiratory failure due to muscle weakness, aspiration, or infection and managing associated dyspnoea.